patoline/patoline/src/decap/doc/Parsers.typ

 It is sometimes necessary to build a parser, which parses input depending on the result of the parsing of previous input.
 For example, one could want to parse the representation of an integer ##n## followed by a whitespace, and then parse exactly ##n## characters.
-This kind of behavious can be achieved by using the ##dependent_sequence## combinator, which corresponds to the
+This kind of behaviour can be achieved by using the ##dependent_sequence## combinator, which corresponds to the
 //bind// operation of the underlying monad.